 Neither This Nor That Is Or Are

 Have you ever found yourself tangled in the web of grammar, pondering over whether to use "is" or "are" after the phrase "neither this nor that"?
 It's a common conundrum that trips up even seasoned writers.
-The English language, with its intricate rules and exceptions, can sometimes feel like navigating a minefield.
+But the English language, with its complex rules and exceptions, can sometimes feel like navigating a minefield.
 One wrong step and—boom!—you've committed a grammatical faux pas.

 Think about it: You're drafting an important email, crafting a persuasive argument, or even just jotting down a quick note.
 Suddenly, you pause.
-Should it be "Neither the pen nor the paper is on the desk" or "Neither the pen nor the paper are on the desk"?
+This leads to should it be "Neither the pen nor the paper is on the desk" or "Neither the pen nor the paper are on the desk"?
 The uncertainty can be paralyzing.
 But fear not!
-This comprehensive guide is here to demystify this grammatical puzzle and equip you with the knowledge to use "neither this nor that" with confidence and accuracy.
-We will delve into the nuances of subject-verb agreement, unravel the complexities of correlative conjunctions, and explore practical examples that will solidify your understanding.
+This full breakdown is here to demystify this grammatical puzzle and equip you with the knowledge to use "neither this nor that" with confidence and accuracy.
+We will break down the nuances of subject-verb agreement, unravel the complexities of correlative conjunctions, and explore practical examples that will solidify your understanding.

 Main Subheading

 Understanding the mechanics of "neither/nor" is essential for clear and precise communication.
 It ensures that your sentences are not only grammatically correct but also convey your intended meaning without ambiguity.
-The confusion often stems from the proximity rule, which suggests that the verb should agree with the noun closest to it.
-However, this rule doesn't always hold true, especially with correlative conjunctions.
+In practice, the confusion often stems from the proximity rule, which suggests that the verb should agree with the noun closest to it.
+That said, this rule doesn't always hold true, especially with correlative conjunctions.
 The key lies in understanding the specific rules that govern subject-verb agreement in these constructions, which often depend on the nature of the subjects being joined.

 Comprehensive Overview

 The conjunction "neither/nor" specifically indicates that none of the options presented are true or available.
 It introduces two negative conditions, emphasizing the absence of both.
-For instance, "Neither the red shirt nor the blue shirt fits me" implies that both shirts are unsuitable.
+Take this: "Neither the red shirt nor the blue shirt fits me" implies that both shirts are unsuitable.
 This inherent negativity has implications for how we treat the subject in terms of agreement.
-Traditionally, when "neither/nor" connects two singular subjects, the verb is singular.
+Practically speaking, traditionally, when "neither/nor" connects two singular subjects, the verb is singular.
 This is because the conjunction is essentially saying that "not this one and not that one" meets the condition, making it a singular denial.

-However, the complexity arises when "neither/nor" connects subjects of different numbers (one singular and one plural) or when the sentence structure places a plural subject closer to the verb.
+On the flip side, the complexity arises when "neither/nor" connects subjects of different numbers (one singular and one plural) or when the sentence structure places a plural subject closer to the verb.
 In such cases, strict adherence to the traditional rule can lead to awkward or incorrect sentences.
-Modern grammar guides often advocate for a more flexible approach, taking into account the proximity of the subjects to the verb and the overall clarity of the sentence.
+Modern grammar guides often advocate for a more flexible approach, taking into account the proximity of the subjects to the verb and the overall clarity of the sentence Simple, but easy to overlook..

 Historically, prescriptive grammar rules rigidly dictated that the verb should always agree with the subject closest to it when using "neither/nor."
 This approach, while straightforward, often resulted in sentences that sounded stilted or unnatural.
-For example, "Neither the students nor the teacher was happy with the exam" would be considered grammatically correct under this strict interpretation, even though "were" might sound more natural to many speakers.
+Take this: "Neither the students nor the teacher was happy with the exam" would be considered grammatically correct under this strict interpretation, even though "were" might sound more natural to many speakers Small thing, real impact..

 Over time, the descriptive approach to grammar, which focuses on how language is actually used, has gained prominence.
-This approach acknowledges that language is constantly evolving and that grammatical rules should reflect contemporary usage.
-Consequently, many modern grammarians now recommend that when "neither/nor" connects a singular and a plural subject, the verb should agree with the subject that is closer to it.
+Because of that, this approach acknowledges that language is constantly evolving and that grammatical rules should reflect contemporary usage.
+So naturally, many modern grammarians now recommend that when "neither/nor" connects a singular and a plural subject, the verb should agree with the subject that is closer to it.
 This adjustment aims to improve the flow and naturalness of sentences, aligning grammatical rules with common linguistic practice.

-Furthermore, the concept of notional agreement adds another layer to the discussion.
-Notional agreement considers the intended meaning or "notion" of the sentence, rather than strictly adhering to grammatical forms.
-In some cases, even when the subjects connected by "neither/nor" are technically singular, the overall idea being conveyed might suggest plurality.
-For example, "Neither John nor Mary are going to the party" might be used informally to emphasize that both individuals are absent, even though grammatically "is" would be correct.
-While notional agreement is more common in informal contexts, it highlights the dynamic relationship between grammar and meaning.
+What's more, the concept of notional agreement adds another layer to the discussion.
+Also, notional agreement considers the intended meaning or "notion" of the sentence, rather than strictly adhering to grammatical forms.
+Take this: "Neither John nor Mary are going to the party" might be used informally to point out that both individuals are absent, even though grammatically "is" would be correct.
+So in some cases, even when the subjects connected by "neither/nor" are technically singular, the overall idea being conveyed might suggest plurality.
+While notional agreement is more common in informal contexts, it highlights the dynamic relationship between grammar and meaning That's the part that actually makes a difference..

 Trends and Latest Developments

-Current trends in grammar and style emphasize clarity and naturalness over rigid adherence to traditional rules.
+Current trends in grammar and style highlight clarity and naturalness over rigid adherence to traditional rules.
 While subject-verb agreement remains a fundamental principle, modern usage guides often prioritize clear communication and ease of understanding.
-This shift is particularly evident in discussions surrounding correlative conjunctions like "neither/nor."
+This shift is particularly evident in discussions surrounding correlative conjunctions like "neither/nor.

 Data from contemporary writing and speech patterns reveal a growing acceptance of the proximity rule, even when it deviates from the traditionally prescribed singular verb agreement with "neither/nor."
-For instance, a corpus analysis of published articles and books might show an increasing frequency of sentences like "Neither the manager nor the employees are satisfied," reflecting a preference for aligning the verb with the closer plural subject.
+As an example, a corpus analysis of published articles and books might show an increasing frequency of sentences like "Neither the manager nor the employees are satisfied," reflecting a preference for aligning the verb with the closer plural subject.

 Popular opinion among linguists and grammar experts also leans towards a more flexible approach.
 Many argue that strict adherence to outdated rules can lead to sentences that sound awkward or unnatural.
 Instead, they advocate for a context-sensitive approach, where the choice between "is" and "are" depends on the specific sentence structure, the intended emphasis, and the overall flow of the text.

 Professional insights from style guides and writing handbooks further support this evolving perspective.
 Many now recommend rephrasing sentences to avoid ambiguity or awkwardness altogether.
-For example, instead of struggling with subject-verb agreement, a writer might choose to rewrite the sentence as "Neither the manager nor the employees are satisfied," reflecting a preference for aligning the verb with the closer plural subject.
+Here's one way to look at it: instead of struggling with subject-verb agreement, a writer might choose to rewrite the sentence as "Neither the manager nor the employees are satisfied," reflecting a preference for aligning the verb with the closer plural subject Easy to understand, harder to ignore.
+Turns out it matters..

 Tips and Expert Advice